-2022 VW Amarok to be clearly differentiated from the Ranger
+2022 VW Amarok to be differentiated from the Ranger

-Volkswagen Commercial Vehicles is very confident about the success of the radically different next-gen Amarok.
+The next-gen Amarok will have significantly more than 30 driver assistance systems, 20 of which will be completely new, and impressive connectivity features.
+It will pack innovations customers have never seen before in this segment, VWN claims.
+The company is confident about the success of the radically different next-gen VW Amarok.
 Talking about the upcoming model at the company’s annual press conference in March 2021, CEO Prof. Carsten Intra said:

 As I mentioned a moment ago, we’re also going to soon see the new Amarok, a medium-sized pickup, with a market launch planned in 2022.
 For this Amarok successor, we are using a platform developed together with Ford, and we are also offering inimitable accents in terms of design and trim.
 And we’re showing you here a design sketch already, which I think makes one thing very clear – this is going to be a great pickup truck, a genuine Volkswagen with a clear design signature of Volkswagen, and the first reactions we received are just outstanding.
 It’s really going down well, and I personally like it a lot as well.
 So, at the end of the day, this is exactly what our customers would want because the Amarok already has a very loyal fan community.Prof.
 Carsten Intra, CEO, Volkswagen Commercial Vehicles

-Volkswagen Group acknowledged that a successor to the Amarok would not have been possible without Ford Motor’s tie-up.
-The partnership will extend the new Amarok to Ford, manufacturing it at its Silverton plant in South Africa from 2022.
-Ford and VW deepen collaboration as the former intends on using the MEB to generate products for the European markets.
-The collaboration should allow Volkswagen to price its pickup truck more competitively.
+Volkswagen Group has acknowledged that a successor to the Amarok would not have been possible without Ford Motor’s tie-up.
+The partnership will extend the new Amarok to Ford manufacturing it at its Silverton plant in South Africa from this year.
+Ford and VW deepen collaboration as the former intends to use the MEB to generate products for the European markets.
+The partnership should allow Volkswagen to price its pickup truck more competitively.